mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 ### [Audio Processing Features:](#audio-Processing-Features)

 ------

+Applying voice enhancement effects to the microphone signal is the responsibility of the APM.
+For VoIP calls, these effects are necessary, and some examples are automatic gain control (AGC), noise suppression (NS), and echo cancellation (AEC) (AGC).

+The API for APM resides in [`/modules/audio_processing/include`][https://source.chromium.org/chromium/chromium/src/+/master:third_party/webrtc/modules/audio_processing/include].
+APM is created using the [`AudioProcessingBuilder`][https://source.chromium.org/chromium/chromium/src/+/master:third_party/webrtc/modules/audio_processing/include/audio_processing.h] builder that allows it to be customized and configured.

+Some specific aspects of APM include that:
+*  APM is fully `thread-safe` in that it can be accessed concurrently from different threads.
+*  APM handles for any **input** `sample rates < 384 kHz` and achieves this by automatic reconfiguration whenever a new sample format is observed.
+*  APM handles any number of microphone channels and loudspeaker channels, with the same automatic reconfiguration as for the sample rates.

+> APM can either be used as part of the *WebRTC native pipeline*, or *standalone*.

 WebRTC offers a complete stack for voice communications.
 It includes not only the necessary codecs, but other components necessary to great user experiences.
 This `APM` includes series of software-based algorithms such;

 - [Acoustic Echo Cancellation](https://github.com/mail2chromium/Android-Acoustic-Echo-Cancelletion-Using-WebRTC) **(AEC)**